Stained Glass Scarlet: Civil War

 In the aftermath of the superhero Civil War, Scarlet is among the names listed as a potential recruit for the 50-States Initiative in the appendix of Tony Stark's battle damage report.

+Devil's Reign

+At some point, Scarlet is killed during a confrontation with the police in an old church.
+Her death makes her an urban legend, with people praying to her for vengeance.
+The public's belief in her resurrects Scarlet as a faceless, four-armed woman made of broken glass, sporting a halo and wrapped in a red dress and hood.

 Powers and abilities

 While Scarlet does not have any apparent powers, she possesses a mysterious psychic bond with Moon Knight.
 This psychic bond is not systematic.
 It appears when Stained Glass Scarlet concentrates on Moon Knight, and can manifest in the form of dreams during which their thoughts intermingle and allow them to briefly communicate.
 This bond between Stained Glass Scarlet and Moon Knight could be due to an entity close to the Egyptian god of the moon, Khonshu, and reincarnated as Stained Glass Scarlet.

 Scarlet is an expert in martial arts.
 She is able to wield bayonets, guns, and crossbows with precision.